Stinky Dog Breath: Why Does My Dog’s Breath Smell Like Poop?

 What Is Bad Breath in Dogs?

 Let’s be real.
 Best friends as they may be, most dogs do gross things.
-They enjoy eating cat poop as if it’s a dessert, they have no issues going through days and days of trash for that leftover pizza crust and well–they lick their butts.
+They enjoy eating cat poop as if it’s a dessert, they have no issues going through days and days of trash for that leftover pizza crust, and well, they lick their butts.
 How on earth is their breath supposed to smell?
-Dogsț bad breath, or canine halitosis, is a common complaint of dog owners and is at its core exactly what it says: when your dog’s breath smells really bad.
+Dogsț’ bad breath, or canine halitosis, is a common complaint of dog owners and is, at its core, exactly what it says: when your pup’s breath smells really bad.

 Why Does My Dog’s Breath Smell Like Poop?